o2r-project/api/docs/evaluation/load_test.md

 compendia.
 The time of start of the execution of each individual examination session should be adjustable.

-From the reader perspective the test simulates two main steps (See Author Overview numeration):
+From the reader perspective the test simulates two main steps:

 1. Service authentication